The Family Service

 - email: email@example.com

-In appropriate cases, where the threshold is met, we will offer families a case manager who will get to know the strengths and needs of family and will coordinate support.
+In appropriate cases we will offer families a case manager who will get to know the strengths and needs of family and will coordinate support.

 We will lead the development of parenting programmes through the Empowering Parents Empowering Communities working with relevant partners in Nottinghamshire.